Black Widow (Iggy Azalea song)

 Initially a track recorded by Katy Perry for her fourth studio album, Prism (2013), it was excluded from Prism track listing, and Perry handed the demo to Azalea for her to complete.
-"Black Widow" has been described as "channeling the trap" genre, containing an ominous steel drum rhythm, heavy bass and a sparse beat.
+"Black Widow" has been described as "channeling the Pop" genre, containing an ominous steel drum rhythm, heavy bass and a sparse beat.
 The song peaked at number three on the US Billboard Hot 100, becoming Azalea's third top-five hit, following "Fancy" and "Problem".
 The song also became Ora's first top-three hit in the US.
-It has also reached number four in the UK and number fifteen in Australia.
+It has also reached number one in Bulgaria and Romania, number four in the UK, and number fifteen in Australia.

 Its composition has been the subject of music critics' comparisons to Perry's "Dark Horse".
-Other journalists, praised its beat and Azalea and Ora's vocals.
+Other journalists praised its beat and Azalea and Ora's vocals.
 "Black Widow" charted due to strong digital sales during the debut week of The New Classic.
 Accordingly, before becoming a single it achieved peaks of number 91 in the United Kingdom and number 86 in Australia, and appeared on several component charts.
-Azalea has performed the song live as part of the set list for her first headlining tour, The New Classic Tour (2014).
-The song is featured on the video game Just Dance 2015.
+Azalea has performed the song live as part of the setlist for her first headlining tour, The New Classic Tour (2014).

 Background

 In early 2013, Azalea became friends with American singer Katy Perry through Chris Anokute, an A&R at Azalea's record label Def Jam Recordings.
 Anokute, who previously was an A&R for Perry at her label Capitol Records, told Azalea that Perry was a fan of her music.
 When Azalea was nominated at the 2013 MTV Video Music Awards, Anokute asked Perry if she could promote Azalea's nomination in her category for Artist to Watch.
 Perry then took to Twitter to rave about Azalea's music, and Azalea later consulted Anokute about a future collaboration with Perry.
-Shortly afterward, Azalea and Perry begun working together with the latter's frequent collaborator Dr. Luke, but the collaboration proved unsuccessful.
+Shortly afterward, Azalea and Perry began working together with the latter's frequent collaborator Dr. Luke, but the collaboration proved unsuccessful.
 Azalea then heard about a song Perry recorded, "Black Widow", which was going to be given away to another artist.
 The song was initially written as a last-minute addition to Perry's fourth studio album, Prism (2013), but the composition finalized only after the album's release.
-Azalea described the track as "a legend" and a "mysterious record", before she could finally hear it.
+Azalea described the track as "a legend" and a "mysterious record" before she could finally hear it.